 The figurine above is notable because it is 71.3 cm tall and would have been longer originally because it is broken at the knees.
 The breakage, for whatever reason, was embraced.
 With the ends of her legs being smoothed and rudimentary feet carved at the stumps.
-This kind of love and care is found on other broken figurines and suggests their symbolic, sentimental and/or material value in the lives of the Cycladic people.
+This kind of love and care is found in other broken figurines and suggests their symbolic, sentimental, and/or material value in the lives of the Cycladic people.

 Our tall Female figurine of the Spedos variety seems to be gazing upwards, which is a posture not uncommon among Cycladic figurines.
 In fact, there is a great variety of poses and some really fun examples too.
 We have compositions of figurines playing instruments and even seated in groups.
-Unlike the generic figurines these sculptures convey a sense of time and movement.
+Unlike the generic figurines, these sculptures convey a sense of time and movement.

-The “cup bearer,” for example, is a rare type of seated figurine.
-Scholars aren’t sure precisely why or what the sculptor is trying to show – a libation to some gods?
+The “cupbearer,” for example, is a rare type of seated figurine.
+Scholars aren’t sure precisely why or what the sculptor is trying to show – a libation to some gods.
 Personally, I love the cup-bearer because I think it looks like someone having their morning coffee and people watching in the sun.

-Although the gender is not a concern of the sculpture scholars tend to call this a male purely because it is a human in action.
+Although gender is not a concern of the sculpture scholars tend to call this a male purely because it is a human in action.
 Similarly, we tend to think of Cycladic figurines as female based on schematic indications of female biological attributes.
 Such as those featured on the figurine below:

-It has incisions indicating the arms, the pubic triangle and the joints but an almost total lack of modelled features, such as breasts.
+It has incisions indicating the arms, the pubic triangle, and the joints but an almost total lack of modeled features, such as breasts.
 It seems to have a swollen abdomen, which might imply pregnancy.
 Confusingly, many of the features we might regard as female (swollen belly, breasts, abdominal creases) can be found on figurines interpreted as male.
 This confusing (for us) mix of features is the norm, not the exception.

-The Marble seated harp player (above) was included in The MET Museum’s “masterpieces” volumes in both 1993 and 2006 next to the likes of Modigliani.
+The Marble seated harp player (above) was included in The Met Museum’s “masterpieces” volumes in both 1993 and 2006 next to the likes of Modigliani.

 Once the figurines transitioned from artefact to art they began moving all over the place.
 Essentially, once the art market started valuing them so highly their object status and context got pretty much totally lost.
 Sadly, we now only know the specific contexts for about 40% of the figurines, which means we’ve lost the corner pieces to our puzzle of working out their meanings.